-Georgia explained that our comprehensive hearing assessment process begins with a discussion of your hearing health history, lifestyle and communication goals, followed by a range of painless, non-invasive assessments.
+Julie explained that our comprehensive hearing assessment process begins with a discussion of your hearing health history, lifestyle and communication goals, followed by a range of painless, non-invasive assessments.

 - An otoscopic examination, to view your ear canal and tympanic membrane.

 - A tympanometry assessment, which measures how well your ear drum is moving and determines any fluid or congestion in your middle ear space.